 Jira cons:

-Not flexible for use across diverse teams
+Not as flexible for use across diverse teams

-While the app also offers a Kanban view, Jira is built for Scrum and Agile workflows.
+Jira is built for Scrum and Agile workflows.
 When you first sign up, the onboarding flow asks a few questions about your team's projects, level of experience with different methodologies, and deadlines—then it recommends a methodology and project template for you.

 Jira's catering to developers and engineering teams doesn't stop there: the app also integrates with other development tools like GitHub, GitLab, Sentry, and Jenkins to make quick work of updating and tracking your backlog.
 And while you can't control user access on the free plan, it does include up to 10 users, so it's ideal for self-contained or smaller dev teams.